kubewarden/docs/docs/security/threat-model.md

 **To do**
 Introduce tests to cover this rule.
-Create a configuration to reject requests where the API version not cover by the policy.
+Create a configuration to reject requests where the API version not cover by the policy by default.
 Kubewarden should warn policy developers to cover all the supported API version in theirs tests and reject all of others.